Skip to main content

 ]

-After the purchase, our customer wants to return one discounted shirt.
+After the purchase, our customer wants to return 1 discounted shirt out of the 3 items.

 The Update customer session request that closed the customer session during checkout returned the following discount effects: